 The airport Olaya Herrera is only used by Satena and Easyfly.
-Flights to the Pacific coast are leaving from Olaya Herrera.
+Flights to the Pacific coast leave from Olaya Herrera.
 The airport is 10 minutes by taxi from Poblado and 20 min from Laureles.
 It’s next to the South bus terminal.

 The North Bus Terminal is 20 min up North by taxi from Laureles.
 All buses going to Bogota and the Caribbean Coast leave from there.

 South Bus terminal? (+)

 The South Bus Terminal is next to the airport Olaya Herrera, at only 10 min by taxi from Poblado.
 All buses going South of Medellin leave from there (Cali, Coffee region, Jardin, and so one).